-1. A block diagram of the soil association (using the one in the survey is acceptable; drafting a new one or editing an existing one is generally viewed as a plus).

-2. Typical profile descriptions and classifications for the major soils of the association; this is best done in a Table.
-Explain the reasons why the soils have the morphology that they do (why they are different from each other, etc).

-3. Soil and/or topographic maps (DEMs are OK) of typical landscapes in which this soil association dominates, appropriately annotated, labeled, and explained.

-4. An in-depth discussion of the soil parent materials in the association, as well as the pedogenesis of the soils.
+- 1. A block diagram of the soil association (using the one in the survey is acceptable; drafting a new one or editing an existing one is a plus). - 2.
+Typical profile descriptions and classifications for the major soils of the association; this is best done in Table format.
+Explain (in the text) the differences in the soil morphologies, and give the reasons why the soils have the morphologies that they do (why they are different from each other, etc). - 3.
+Soil and/or topographic maps (DEMs are OK) of your landscape the one in which this soil association dominates, appropriately annotated, labeled, and explained. - 4.
+An in-depth discussion of the soil parent materials in the association, as well as the pedogenesis of the soils.
 Explain how the pedogenic state factors have come together to form this association.